 They used that term not to differentiate it from other unclean vaccines, but because they were attempting a new procedure to create this vaccine.

-They're trying to use Salmonella as a, quote, cargo ship to deliver the vaccine to the entirety of a person's immune system, since Salmonella stimulates a response from the entire body, different systems that other cargo ships wouldn't stimulate.
+Since Salmonella stimulates a response from the entire body, different systems that other cargo ships wouldn't stimulate.

-I mean, it was referred to in an article about this research as a clean vaccine because they had to clean or detoxify the salmonella that was being used in order to achieve the desired result.
+I mean, it was referred to in an article about this research as a clean vaccine because they had to clean or detoxify the salmonella that was being used in order to achieve the desired results.

 I'm not sure where this research ended up or even if it made it through the further testing phases, but it's irrelevant because it's the exact opposite of what Alex is trying to present is what a clean vaccine means.

-He's specifically using the term in a way that really only lines up with the idea pushed and promoted by these Russian troll farms, which is probably a sign...
+He's specifically using the term in a way that really only lines up with the idea pushed and promoted by these Russian troll farms, which is probably a sign that Alex doesn't do very deep research into the things he believes.

-A lot of these fears trace back to the 1800s, when vaccines were new, and people were rightfully concerned about them because science hadn't evolved past the level of the late 1800s.
+A lot of these fears trace back to the 1800s when vaccines were new and people were rightfully concerned about them because science hadn't evolved past the level of the late 1800s.

-Quote, What profiteth your babies if the God-made blood is periodically tainted with pus vaccine?
+Quote, what profiteth your babies if the God-made blood is periodically tainted with pus vaccine?

-These concerns were legitimate in the late 1800s and early 1900s because many vaccines back then were unsafe, and regulating their production was nearly impossible.
+These concerns were legitimate in the late 1800s and early 1900s because many vaccines back then were unsafe and regulating their production was nearly impossible.

 So there were way more instances of contamination.